shilpakarumanchi/Avada-e-commerce/README.md

 - Avada e-commerce has obtained over 108k orders between 2019 and 2022, and generated a total of $28 M in sales revenue, with an AOV of $260.
 - Between 2019 and 2022, 2020 has the highest revenue of $10M with an AOV of $300 followed by 2021 with 9M in revenue and an AOV of $255.
 However the number of orders were higher in 2021 with 35k followed by 2020 with 33k.
-- YOY growth rate was highest for 2020, with 101% increase in the number of orders and 163% increase in sales revenue when compared to 2019.
+- YOY growth rate was highest for 2020, with 101% increase in the number of orders and 163% increase in sales revenue.
 - Over all sales have substantially increased from March 2020 till December 2020, possibly due to pandemic spending.

 ### Seasonality